timc823/Service-Uno/README.md

-# Three things we learned about project development
+# Three Things We Learned About Project Development

 1. The closer to the deadline to finish the milestone, that faster our team worked in order to produce our tasks.